CRChenND/CLEAR/README.md

 # CLEAR

 ### STEP1: Install all the dependency
-- In your terminal or cmd, direct to the AIConsentNew folder (On Mac, type `cd <your path>/AIConsentNew` in your terminal)
+- In your terminal or cmd, direct to the CLEAR folder (On Mac, type `cd <your path>/CLEAR` in your terminal)
 - We recommend you to create a virtual environment to run the backend, you can use create the virtual environment by running `python3 -m venv venv` (use `python` on Windows)
 - Activate virtual environment in `venv` (On Mac, type `source venv/bin/activate` in your terminal.
 On Windows, type `venv\Scripts\activate` in your cmd).
 - Install all the python libraries in requirements by running `pip install -r requirements.txt`